comapi/cordova-plugin-dotdigital-pushutils/README.md

 </script>
 ```

-The above 3rd party plugins will have a more sophisticated approach and implementing this method may interfere with their bahaviour.
+The above 3rd party plugins will have a more sophisticated approach and implementing this method may interfere with their behavior.

 # Methods